LucidIndian/LucidIndian/README.md

 - 👯 Looking to collaborate on customer service or Rails stuff
 - 🤔 Looking for help with writing **better** code
 - 💬 Ask me about exercise science, gardening, and Dragon Ball Z
-- 📫 How to reach me: @TyghWalters on X/Twitter
+- 📫 How to reach me: [@TyghWalters](https://x.com/TyghWalters) on X/Twitter
-- ⚡ Fun fact: I play the 5-string bango! 🪕
+- ⚡ Fun fact: I play the 5-string banjo! 🪕